kolzchut/mediawiki-extensions-ArticleRanking/README.md

 | Parameter | Type    | Description                           |
 |-----------|---------|---------------------------------------|
 | page_id   | Integer | The page id of the page being queried |

+## TODO
+- Create a maintenance script to transfer the votes from the old, pre-v2 format to the new table.